Commemorative Plaques & Markers

 In addition to meeting the criteria of one of the above categories, the building must possess historic integrity, as evidenced by the survival of physical characteristics that existed during the building’s period of significance.

-Criteria for evaluating applications for plaques designating old and historic structures in the town of Leesburg
+Criteria for evaluating applications for plaques designating old and historic structures, both in the Town of Leesburg and within the County of Loudoun

 The Leesburg Town council designated the Loudoun Preservation Society (LPS) as sole agent for issuing plaques designating old and historic structures within the Town.
 To evaluate applications for these plaques, LPS has adapted the criteria used by the National Park Service to evaluate structures for inclusion on the National Register of Historic Places.